Understanding Ship Model Testing – Construction & Types Of Facilities

 - Hull configuration

-- Position of centers of gravity and buoyancy
+- Position of centres of gravity and buoyancy

 - Primary loading of ship model